dalibo/cornac/service/README.md

 The Cornac webservice is an open-source implementation of AWS RDS API enabling the use of aws CLI to manage your Postgres instances.

+**⚠ This project is at its early stage of development. ⚠**

 ## Features

-- RDS-like API compatible with awscli.
+- Subset of RDS API compatible with awscli.
 - Configurable infastructure provider: libvirt, VMWare.